 This Alexa Skill is extremely useful for people in a large family, people who live in a shared house, or friends trying to organize a party.
 Everyone can input or remove what they do or don’t want, nothing is purchased twice or forgotten.
 Instead of using a pen or keyboard to input items on the list, you can use the voice command with the Amazon Echo.
 This is particularly useful when looking in the fridge or while cooking and you notice an ingredient is missing or is in short supply.
 This Alexa Skill saves time, stress, and can even help you save money.

 Stay constantly informed: Flash Briefing

 If you want to keep up to date with world politics, local affairs, the economy, or culture, the Alexa Skills store has a wide variety of news Skills to fit your needs.
 Numerous popular publications and TV stations provide their own Alexa Skills, providing inquisitive users with the latest headlines and daily summaries.
-These include CNN, Fox News, the Washington Post and the Wall Street Journal, among a whole host of others.
+These include Fox News, the Washington Post and the Wall Street Journal, among a whole host of others.